 |Rating Categories||BRS-3000T||Soto Windmaster||MSR PocketRocket De...||Soto Amicus||Primus Essential Trail|

 |Simmering Ability (20%)|

 |Ease Of Use (20%)|

-|Category||Small Canister||Small Canister||Small Canister||Integrated Canister||Small Canister|
+|Category||Small Canister||Small Canister||Small Canister||Small Canister||Small Canister|

 Our Analysis and Test Results